AdamOusmer/ThrustOptima/README.md

   >- A description of the return value.

 ### Code Structure

+In order to make the code more readable and understandable, the following rules should be followed when writing code for this project.
+These rules are made in order to make the code more readable, understandable, accessible, modulable and maintainable.

+- The code should be structured in a way that is easy to read and understand.

 #### Functions
-- The code should be structured in a way that is easy to read and understand.
 - Functions used inside a unique function should be placed as a nested function.

+#### Classes
-- Class used to support another a unique class should be placed as an inner-class
+- Class used to support another a unique class should be placed as an inner-class.
+- Class used to support multiple classes should be placed in a separate file.

+#### Modules
+- Modules should be access using a controller class named (name of the class)_controller.
+The modules should never be accessed directly by the user or the main process of both the frontend and the backend.

 ## Dependencies
  This software is an [Electron](https://www.electronjs.org), [Flask](https://flask.palletsprojects.com/en/3.0.x/), [Waitress WSGI](https://pypi.org/project/waitress/) and [Python](https://www.python.org) 3.11 project.